GOOGLE TRANSLATE LAYOUT

 N. But Jesus cried out again in a loud voice, and gave up his spirit.
 (Here all kneel and pause for a short time.)

-N. And behold, the evil of the sanctuary was torn in two from top to bottom.
+N. And behold, the veil of the sanctuary was torn in two from top to bottom.
 The earth quaked, rocks were split, tombs were opened, and the bodies of many saints who had fallen asleep were raised.
 And coming forth from their tombs after his resurrection, they entered the holy city and appeared to many.
 The centurion and the men with him who were keeping watch over Jesus feared greatly when they saw the earthquake and ll that was happening, and they said,

 C. Truly, this was the son of God!